 Brazil Aims to Pass Regulatory Framework for Offshore Wind and Green Hydrogen by Year-End, Energy Minister Says

-In an effort to propel its energy transition and unlock new sectors, Brazil is targeting the passing of a regulatory framework for offshore wind and green by the end of this year, according to the country's Energy Minister, Alexandre Silveira.
+In an effort to propel its energy transition and unlock new sectors, Brazil is targeting the passing of a regulatory framework for wind and by the end of this year, according to the country's Energy Minister, Alexandre Silveira.
 As Latin America's largest nation, Brazil is keen to revamp its environmental credentials, which suffered under the administration of former President Jair Bolsonaro, and is now embracing the transition to a green economy as a cornerstone of its state-driven development policies.

-As part of these ongoing efforts, Minister Silveira highlighted an upcoming auction for transmission lines, set to transport solar and from Brazil's northeast to power stations in the southern regions of the country.
+As part of these ongoing efforts, Minister Silveira highlighted an upcoming auction for transmission lines, set to transport solar and onshore from Brazil's northeast to power stations in the southern regions of the country.
 With a minimum bid price of 16 billion reais ($41.79 billion), the auction has the potential to unlock a staggering 200 billion reais ($41.79 billion) in investments, he stated.

 Presently, Brazil lacks legislation to regulate offshore wind and green hydrogen initiatives.
 However, in early January, the Brazilian government issued a decree that paved the way for the development of offshore wind power generation in the country.
 Notably, companies such as Shell and have already expressed their interest in this burgeoning sector.